CONSIDERING GRAD SCHOOL IN WVU GEOLOGY?

 PhD students, on the other hand, will not be admitted unless one or more faculty have agreed to advise them.
 You must take the initiative to identify faculty you would like to work with, familiarize yourself their research and obtain their agreement to advise you.
 Those faculty will also be your advocate during the application process.
 When you look at our list of faculty members, you’ll find the ones who routinely advise graduate students marked with an asterisk.

-In the Prospective Students page, note additional information in the sider bar at left: Financial Support, Apply Now, Admissions Guidelines … Get familiar with the opportunities and application process.
+In the Prospective Students page, note additional information in the side bar at right: Financial Support, Apply Now, Admissions Guidelines … Get familiar with the opportunities and application process.
 Continue to explore the Geology program web content.
 Review the information about the program – geology research areas, courses, graduate handbook, degree requirements.
 This will give you a good idea how the program works.

 Think you might be interested in joining us?
 Apply!